percona/psmdb-docs/source/install/upgrade_from_mongodb.rst

    Before starting the upgrade procedure, we recommend to perform a full backup of your data.

-The sections below describe an in-place upgrade of a standalone instance and a replica set without encryption.
+The sections below describe an in-place upgrade of a standalone instance and a replica set.
+If using data-at-rest encryption please see extra note at end.

 .. contents::
    :local: